 - If eForm is submitted with incorrect information, it will be returned to the student.
 An automated email will be sent to your student email and the form will be placed in your eForm inbox.
 If you have been requested to update your eForm, you will need to log back into eForms and fix the form.
 Please check your junk/spam folder.

 3. WHAT HAPPENS AFTER I SUBMIT MY LOAN REQUEST?

 After the loan certification, students will receive an award notification through their mycr.redwoods.edu email account, students can check myFinAid for detailed award information.
-Students will also receive an award letter in the mail detailing loan amount, disbursement dates and loan period, please make sure your address is updated in Webadvisor.
+Students will also receive an award letter via your student email detailing loan amount, disbursement dates and loan period.
 Student loans disburse to the student through their refund preference that they setup through BankMobile at refundselection.com.